6 Best HAM Radios for Cars in 2023 – Reviews & Top Picks

 - Compact size

-- Channel knob is difficult to turn due to the mic input
+- The Channel knob is difficult to turn due to the mic input

 2. TALKCOOP KT-8900 Mobile Radio — Best Value

 The KT-8900 has a decent volume, though the audio output is a bit muffled.
-Also, manually programming frequencies can be difficult if you don’t have previous experience, even with the included software and computer cable.
-It is also fairly susceptible to RF interference, which can become frustrating.
+Also, manually programming frequencies can be problematic if you don’t have previous experience, even with the software and computer cable.
+It is also somewhat susceptible to RF interference, which can become frustrating.

 - Affordable